Cordyceps: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

 Studies on Cordyceps have revealed its hypoglycemic potential.
-A compound extracted from this mushroom, called CS-F30, was effective in reducing blood glucose levels in diabetic mice.
-Another compound, CS-F10, also showed positive effects by lowering glucose in diabetic mice and those with induced high glucose levels.
+A compound extracted from this fungus, called CS-F30, was effective in reducing blood glucose in diabetic mice.
+Another compound, CS-F10, also showed positive effects by lowering glucose in diabetic mice and in mice with induced high glucose levels.
+But that's not all: Cordyceps also appears to positively influence cholesterol.
+It was found to decrease total cholesterol as well as LDL (the "bad" cholesterol) and increase HDL (the "good" cholesterol) in mice fed a high-cholesterol diet.
+These findings suggest that Cordyceps could be a natural ally for managing both diabetes and cholesterol issues.

 Hepatoprotective